zekth/website-1/content/build-guides/lighting.md

 reef-pi allows automation of T5 and metal halides using [equipments and timers](/power/), to gradually switch on/off multiple T5/metal halides since they do not offer intensity control.

 This build guide specifically covers LED automation which allows intensity control, to simulate diurnal cycle or perform on-demand controls (for things like photography).
 Given there are a wide variety of LED lights available, we’ll only cover one of the most popular LED light, i.e Kessil.
 Though this guide walks through building a Kessil controller, reef-pi can easily control most of the popular LEDs with minimal changes on the electronics side, and without any software changes.
+A beginner friendly [light controller guide](https://learn.adafruit.com/reef-pi-lighting-controller) is also available on adafruit.com.

 ### How this work